EJT93/et-microservices-project/README.md

-Here is a suggested README for your GitHub repository `komplete-devops-k8s-manifests`:

----

 # Komplete DevOps Kubernetes Manifests

 This repository contains Kubernetes manifests for setting up and managing a full-stack application architecture, including CI/CD with Jenkins, cluster administration with Rancher, monitoring with Prometheus and Grafana, and various microservices.